• Home

 The Power of Words and How we Fail People with Cancer

-When searching for inspirational quotes, I found many to be disheartening rather than inspiring.
-Quotes such as these are commonly included on lists of inspiring words for people with cancer:
+When searching for inspirational cancer quotes, I found many to be disheartening rather than inspiring.
+Take for example, the following three quotes commonly cited on lists of inspiring words for people with cancer:

 • "You can be a victim of cancer or a survivor of cancer.
 It's a mindset."